googleapis/google-cloud-python/packages/google-auth/README.rst

 - Python 3.5:   The last version of this library with support for Python 3.5 was `google.auth == 1.23.0`.

+- Python 3.6:   The last version of this library with support for Python 3.6 was `google.auth == 2.22.0`.

 Documentation
 -------------